gal1leo22512/Find-Lanes-for-Self-Driving-Cars/README.md

 Lower threshold : Higher threshold normally use 1:2 or 1:3 ratio

 # Step 5
-Finding the area of interest (video at 22.54).
+Finding the area of interest .

 Use matplotlib to first see the coordinate of area of interest.